maurcz/site/content/posts/002-customizing-the-python-debugger.md

 summary: Creating custom commands for the Python Debugger (`pdb`).
 ---

 I've used several IDEs over the years (Visual Studio, Eclipse, MonoDevelop, XCode - even though I kinda regret that last one), but when I started working with Python, I made the decision to use VSCode only as a text editor on steroids, doing everything else inside the terminal.
-That means I never use VSCode's python debugger, I always go with pdb-ish packages like [pdbpp](https://github.com/pdbpp/pdbpp).
+That means I never use VSCode's python debugger, using pdb-ish packages like [pdbpp](https://github.com/pdbpp/pdbpp) instead.

-However, I always wondered how exactly they work, as they normally retain all of the original pdb functionalities while enhancing the experience with all sorts of cool stuff.
+However, I've always wondered exactly they work, as normally those tools retain all of the original pdb functionalities while enhancing the experience with all sorts of cool stuff.
 I did some digging, and in this post I'll explain how to create a tiny pdb-ish implementation, adding a simple command to print how much memory is being used by the args of the current function.

 _All source code created for this post can be found [here](https://github.com/maurcz/posts/tree/main/python-customizing-pdb)._